lapz1/Rule-of-Thumb/README.md

 # LAYOUT

-The frontend was programmed in Javascript with NodeJS and React, for installation follow the next steps.
+The frontend was programmed in Javascript with NodeJS, React and SASS.
+Also I download and user de Lato Font from https://fonts.google.com/specimen/Lato

+For installation follow the next steps.

   - Download or clone the frontend folder.
   - Open the NodeJS console go to source folder and execute the command: npm install